AsuSociety/devopshift-welcome/Exams/Terraform/hands-on/README.md

 ## Customization

-When you plan and apply, it will ask for the `vm_instance`.
-You can provide, for example, `"t2.micro"` and the number of subnets.
+When you plan and apply, it will ask for the `vm_instance` and the `subnet_count`.
+You can provide, for example, `"t2.micro"` and `2`.
 You can also customize the deployment by modifying the variables in `variables.tf` or by passing them through the command line using the `-var` flag.
 For example:

 ```bash
 terraform apply -var="vm_name=[YOUR_NAME]"